githubtraining/introduction-to-github-apps/README.md

 In this course, you’ll learn how to:

-- Work with APIs by be introduced to GitHub's REST and GraphQL APIs
+- Work with APIs by being introduced to GitHub's REST and GraphQL APIs
-- Incorporate webhooks into your project
+- Understand the use and importance of webhooks in your project
 - Understand how GitHub Apps fit into the SDLC ecosystem
-- Install a GitHub App
+- Install a Probot GitHub App on your repository

 This course has a dedicated message board on the [GitHub Community]({{ communityBoard }}) website.
 If you want to discuss this course with GitHub Trainers or other participants create a post over there.
 The message board can also be used to troubleshoot any issue you encounter while taking this course.